 Note: Be sure to disable WebGL in Firefox with all your VMs (see the instructions in the Firefox privacy guide using about:config settings).
 This will prevent graphics fingerprinting since all the VMs will be using the same graphics driver.

-We will be covering the topic of nested VPN chains more in the Advanced Privacy Guides series.
+We cover the topic of nested VPN chains more in the Advanced Privacy Guides series.

 Mirimir has also written some guides on setting up nested VPN chains: